alerum68/MagicDOSBox-MGCs/README.md

 # MagicDOSBox-MGCs
-Collection of MGC configuration files for MagicDOSBox
+Collection of MGC configuration files for MagicDOSBox.